Skip to main content

 However, the study did report a dose-dependent increase in heart rate and a decrease in blood pressure.
 These effects were transient and resolved on their own, but they suggest that CJC-1295 can have a direct impact on cardiovascular hemodynamics.
 A phase 2 trial in HIV patients with lipodystrophy reported one death from a myocardial infarction, although a causal link to CJC-1295 could not be definitively established.

 These findings highlight the importance of careful patient selection and monitoring when considering CJC-1295 therapy.
-Individuals with a history of heart disease, high blood pressure, or other should exercise caution.
+Individuals with a history of heart disease, high blood pressure, or other cardiovascular risk factors should exercise caution.
 A thorough cardiovascular evaluation, including an electrocardiogram (ECG) and blood pressure monitoring, is recommended before starting treatment and at regular intervals throughout the course of therapy.
 This proactive approach can help to identify any potential issues early on and allow for timely intervention.

 Potential Cardiovascular Effects of CJC-1295